-Here's how you get hi-res icons for the apps on your Mac.
+Here's how to extract hi-res icons for the apps on your Mac.
 Great for use in how-to tutorials.
 Also just plain fun to look at.
 Someone worked hard on these.

 You can't print an ePub (Books) document.
 But you can convert it to a PDF, and then you can print that.
 Use the free Calibre app, right on your Mac (not some sketchy online service).